University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/major_project_2023.md

 ### Description of your unique transcriptome dataset

 Each student will be provided a unique pair of transcriptome dataset (6 zipped `fastq` files), including 3 files representing the RNA-Seq of three biological replicates under hormone treatment and 3 files representing the RNA-seq of three corresponding control biological replicates.
-For example, the following is the typical list of files for one student:
+For example, the following is a typical list of files for one student:

 | File name                          | File format | Group     | Description of file                                                                                                     |
 |------------------------------------|-------------|-----------|-------------------------------------------------------------------------------------------------------------------------|